Pattern-Projects/volunteer-fsf-project/README.md

 A site for volunteers to find volunteering opportunities around the world.
 Data from volunteer work camps will be displayed and can be applied to by paying a small fee.

+Please check the [wiki](https://github.com/Pattern-Projects/volunteer-fsf-project/wiki) for tips on how to use the website.
 ## License

 The project is shared for use with the [GNU General Public License v3](https://github.com/Pattern-Projects/oireachtas-ifd-project/blob/master/LICENSE)